 Exploring the Unique Needs of Teens Who Are Developing Social Self-Awareness

 The Social Thinking® Methodology emerged from working with teenagers in high school.
-It was apparent our students needed help with executive functions and learning how they can learn to help themselves engage in the process of social emotional learning (SEL).
-Over the years we have developed treatment frameworks, strategies, and tools for helping teens explore how the social world works to help them learn to navigate to self-regulate in that world.
-During that journey we recognized the challenges of more resistant social learners and explored how we could help them move through their resistance rather than react emotionally to their resistance.
-We also found it was important to help interventionists (parents and professionals) learn to understand how the expectations within the social world are literally shifting under our students’ feet as they legally grow out of being children and into being considered adults.
+It was apparent, at that time, that some needed help with executive functions and learning how to engage in the process of social emotional learning (SEL).
+Over the years we have developed frameworks, strategies, and tools for teens to explore how the social world works to help them learn to navigate to self-regulate in that world.
+In this process, we have learned to recognize the challenges of or more resistant (self-protective) social learners.
+And, it is important that interventionists (parents and professionals) understand how the expectations within the social world are literally shifting under their children’s’ feet as they legal world no longer views them as children.
 This series provides some highlights of what we’ve learned about working with teens with SEL challenges for the past 25 years.

 Part 2: Choosing Social Strategies to Take Charge of One’s Thoughts, Feelings, and Actions